Maria Końska-Chmielecki. Puppets, passion and Polish traditions

 - “The Tadpole is not made of Card” by Günter Adrian

-Our mother always said herself that the theatre was her third child and that it needed at least just as much attention and time, “since theatre forms people’s personality, teaches them about the aesthetics of beauty, integration into a group and creativity, gives them a sense of conscious movement in three-dimensional space and teaches perseverance and patience.
+Our mother always said that the theatre was her third child and that it needed at least just as much attention and time, “since theatre forms people’s personality, teaches them about the aesthetics of beauty, integration into a group and creativity, gives them a sense of conscious movement in three-dimensional space and teaches perseverance and patience.
 But above all, it should be fun.”

 After founding the puppet theatre, she took up her role as a psychologist again, working for the Arbeiterwohlfahrt (the Workers’ Welfare Association) and as a freelance teacher at various all-day schools and in the Volkshochschule (adult education centre) in Bielefeld.
+In 2005, Maria Końska-Chmielecki was awarded the medal from the commission for national education (Medal Komisji Edukacji Narodowej) by the Minister of Education of the Republic of Poland in honour of her cultural and artistic achievements.